A to Z Kids Stuff

 State Abbreviation: NH

-Origin of Name: From the English county of Hampshire
+Origin of name: From the English county of Hampshire.

 Motto: Live Free or Die

-New Hampshire State Seal
+New Hampshire State Symbols

 Amphibian: Red Spotted Newt

-Animal: Whitetail Deer
+Animal: White-tail Deer

 Bird: Purple Finch